Salesforce

 Consult the User Manual:

-To check and change the air filter on a Generac Home Standby Generator:
+Check and change the air filter on a Guardian-series home standby generator

 1. Lift the lid and press the OFF button on the control panel to stop the generator.
 Then, remove the front panel.